 A crowded security stack creates visibility friction that quickly leads to cognitive exhaustion.
 Forcing a team to mentally stitch together data from disconnected dashboards costs them the critical minutes needed to stop an exfiltration.
 A 'single pane of glass' is the only way to move at the speed of an attacker.

 Solving this doesn't require more tools—it requires better integration and precision.
 Moving to a "lean security" model, CISOs, CIOs, and other infrastructure and security leaders can stop counting tools and start focusing on what matters: collective visibility and measurable resilience.
+That shift begins with a resilient infrastructure security foundation—the bedrock that makes every layer of a lean stack coherent and defensible.

-In >our last post, we discussed the “blueprint” of your security architecture.
+In our last post, we discussed the “blueprint” of your security architecture.
 Even with a perfect plan, you can over-engineer the structure.
 If you keep adding walls at every layer—the perimeter, internal firewall, edge—without a unified way to “see through” them, you create a labyrinth that hides attackers as much as it hinders them.

 Over-complicating your layout introduces three specific risks that prevent your organization from hitting its innovation and business goals: